marcorinck/ngStart/README.md

 I wrote a blog post about the architecture (aka folder structure) in this project: http://entwicklertagebuch.com/blog/2013/10/how-to-structure-large-angularjs-applications/

-###angularJS 1.2
+###angularJS

-ngStart currently uses the stable version of angularJS 1.0.x.
-AngularJS 1.2.x does not work out of the box as there are some breaking changes most notably for defining routes with $routeProvider.
+ngStart currently uses the stable version of angularJS 1.3.x.

-However, there is already a branch for angularJS 1.2 with all needed changes to run ngStart with current release candidate: [ngStart@angularJS1.2](https://github.com/marcorinck/ngStart/tree/angular1.2)

 ###Differences to yeoman and angular-seed
 This project is very similar to [yeoman](http://yeoman.io/) or [angular-seed](https://github.com/angular/angular-seed).